jscs-dev/gulp-jscs/readme.md

 Alternatively you can set the `configPath` *(default: `'.jscsrc'`)* option to the path of a [.jscsrc](http://jscs.info/rules.html) file.

-Set `esnext: true` if you want your code to be parsed as ES6 using the harmony version of the esprima parser.

 Set `fix: true` if you want jscs to attempt to auto-fix your files.
 Be sure to pipe to `gulp.dest` if you use this option.